yudhanjaya/yudhanjaya.github.io/docs/experiments/how-to-house.md

 He was right.
 We were halfway through the building process.
 The council plans had not been submitted.
 We had to pay a fine for this at the end.
 The pain of this process is something I describe as squatting on a cactus.

-No, perhaps because of this back and forth, it is customary in Sri Lanka, particularly outside the cities, to hire a draftsman to take your plans, create the draft for you, sign the council plan, and get permission immediately.
+Perhaps because of this back and forth, it is customary in Sri Lanka, particularly outside the cities, to hire a draftsman to take your plans, create the draft for you, sign the council plan, and get permission immediately.

 I would not advise this process.
 Not only because it circumvents how things should be legally done, but for very practical reasons.
 We live in an area where this draftsman approach is quite common.
 What happens is that you end up spending millions on something that is substandard.

 We've seen multiple examples of this in our area (Galagedara): houses where beams were not built with the right thickness of concrete or the right strength of rebar, where foundations were not laid thick enough.
-As A result, when Cyclone Ditwa rolled around, slabs cracked under the pressure of earth and water.
+As a result, when Cyclone Ditwa rolled around, slabs cracked under the pressure of earth and water.
 Many houses were completely destroyed.

 {% include image.html image="/assets/images/experiments/stonegarden/how-to-house/foundations-and-beams.png" %}
 This stuff is critical.